dmbarbour/wikilon/docs/AboutABC.md

 In any case, the presence of type annotations and declarations can provide a basis for detecting inconsistencies in the ABC program.

-### Typing Conditional Behavior
+### Conditional Behavior

 A major concern for any programming language and type system is conditional behavior.
+Most languages have a dedicated syntax and semantics, e.g. the `if then else` expression.
 In ABC, our conditional behaviors will instead be Church encoded.
 For example:

         type Bool = True | False
         [onTrue][onFalse] true  i => onTrue